 What’s in the Bill?

 Currently the numerical threshold for triggering collective consultation requirements is calculated per “establishment”.
-The Government originally planned to amend the relevant legislation so that counting proposed redundancies for this purpose would be done across the employer’s entire business, even if it's operating from multiple locations.
+The government originally planned to amend the relevant legislation so that counting proposed redundancies for this purpose would be done across the employer’s entire business, even if it's operating from multiple locations.

-The Government has now re-thought its position, and has decided that it would be better to define the threshold for multi-site redundancies in regulations, which would provide a more flexible way of calculating the threshold in this situation.
+The government has now re-thought its position, and has decided that it would be better to define the threshold for multi-site redundancies in regulations, which would provide a more flexible way of calculating the threshold in this situation.
 The necessary regulation-making power has therefore been added to the Bill.
 The threshold of 20 for single site redundancies has been re-instated.

-The Government has also introduced amendments to the Bill to double the protected period where there has been a breach of collective consultation requirements, from 90 to 180 days.
+The government has also introduced amendments to the Bill to double the protected period where there has been a breach of collective consultation requirements, from 90 to 180 days.
 However, it has dropped plans to introduce the remedy of interim relief in these circumstances.

 What’s in the Bill?